 At the episode’s opening, Tony’s walking on the Asbury boardwalk before pausing to watch the waves crash onto shore.
 It was only one year earlier that he killed Big Pussy Bonpensiero on the water after confirming he was working with the federal government.
 That sounds like a no brainer when it comes to the mafia, right?
 But there was something much deeper when it came to Puss.

-To be sure, Big Pussy’s cooperation with the government didn’t just hurt Ton’, Sil, and Paulie because of the potential business implications.
-It also hurt to be deceived by someone who actually meant something to them, and they surely felt nostalgic over the holidays.
-Friendship, deception, and comic relief fill this episode, and “How To Save Us All From Satan’s Power” showed a human side of The Sopranos in a manner unlike many others.
+To be sure, Puss’s cooperation with the government didn’t just hurt Tony because of the potential business and legal implications.
+It also hurt to be deceived by someone who actually meant something to him.
+In other words, “Him, you loved.”

-Truthfully, I think we all know those families—perhaps your own—that go overboard with holidays.
-Beneath the wrapping paper, there’s a ball of resentment collecting the dust of family dysfunction that’s accumulated over many years.
-In this case, we have parallel tracks of dishonesty: Tony’s ongoing, chronic affairs, and Jackie Jr.’s more immediate lies.
-In this case, it’s packaged in jewelry boxes, with one even personally engraved!
+Truthfully, we all know those families—perhaps maybe our own—that go overboard with holidays and other family occasions.
+But sometimes, beneath the wrapping paper, there’s a ball of resentment collecting the dust of family dysfunction that’s accumulated over many years.
+The Soprano family isn’t unique here, but during the holidays, it’s all magnified.

 "The boss of this family told you you're going to be Santa Claus."